-JOHANNESBURG, July 2020 – A recent report by vehicle recovery and fleet management company Netstar shows that the Covid-19 lockdown has changed South African retail behaviour, and that these changes may last far longer than the lockdown itself.
+JOHANNESBURG, July 2020 – A recent report by vehicle recovery and fleet management company Netstar shows that the Covid-19 lockdown levels has changed South African retail behaviour, and that these changes may last far longer than the lockdown itself.

 Titled, “Covid-19 Movement Analysis”, the report was compiled by Netstar, a subsidiary of JSE-listed technology company Altron, in partnership with geospatial intelligence providers Geo Intelligence Corp.